This chapter tells you what you need to know in order to claim Child Benefit in Ireland.

 The Department of Employment Affairs and Social Protection will open a claim for you when you register the birth of a baby in Ireland.
 If you are not already claiming Child Benefit for another child a new claim is created by the Department and a partially completed claim form is sent to you for your signature and payment details.
 If you are already claiming Child Benefit for another child, your new baby is added to your Child Benefit claim and payment begins automatically from the month after the birth.
 If your child was not born in Ireland or the birth in Ireland is not registered within the required timeframe of 3 months, you must complete a CB1 Child Benefit application form and forward it to the Child Benefit Section of the Department of Social Protection (see Who do you need to Contact?).

 Child Benefit is paid until the child reaches 16 years.
-Child Benefit can continue to be paid in respect of children aged 16 and 17, if the child is in full-time education, unable to support themselves.
+Child Benefit can continue to be paid in respect of children aged 16 and 17, if the child is in full-time education, full-time training or unable to support themselves.
 A partially completed form will be sent to you before your child’s 16th birthday to confirm your child qualifies for payment.

 For citizens from EU countries, or other countries covered by EU Regulations, working in a country covered by EU Regulations, the country you work in usually pays Child Benefit even if your family is living in another country.
 In such circumstances the Habitual Residence Condition will not be applied.